Looing for ways to save time and save money?

 There are warmer spots in your fridge than others, like the doors and the top shelf.
 Keep items in these areas like condiments, leftovers and fresh products or raw products like milk and meats on the bottom shelf or middle shelf at cooler temperatures.

-Use containers to keep things together like pop or bottled water.
+Use containers to keep things together like yogurt or fruit cups.
 Find ones with handles to make things easier like THESE ones.
 Try to stack items when possible, to save space yet still make it easier to see the food

 Tip: try to keep your fridge at 2/3 full- to leave room for airflow.